voxpupuli/plumbing/share/elections/2024-01/afisher.md

 I, [Tim Meusel](https://github.com/bastelfreak), nominate [Alex Fisher](https://github.com/alexjfisher) as a PMC candidate.

-Ewoud is awesome!
+Alex is awesome!
 That's it.
 That should be enough as an introduction.

 Alex, or afisher, is around since a decade.
 He already served at the PMC and it is always a pleasure to work with him.
 Not only does he have a huge amount of